BizzQuit7317/MNSF_Dashoard_Rust_Update/README.md

 - Read from exchange, saving raw calls to DB
 - Sanatise and format exchange data from DB
 - Each exchange struct should run endpoint call asynchronously (ensure request limits to not overload the server)
-- Use systemd to running the polling scripts for each exchange
+- Use systemd to run the polling scripts for each exchange (with restart when stopped)